How to Drive Safely, No Matter the Time of Day

 Our tips for safety during your morning commute include:

 - Give yourself plenty of time to make the trip.
 This not only allows you to adapt to the weather situations, but also ensures that you do not have to rush.
+When people are in a hurry, they often make mistakes they otherwise wouldn’t.

 - Utilize 511 or other services so you know if there are traffic incidents or delays on your route.

 - Be courteous, especially in traffic jams or when movement comes to a standstill.
 Honking your horn and other such activities are usually counterproductive.
+While it may seem counterintuitive, letting others merge when they signal may also save you time and prevent accidents.

 - Consider carpooling or other forms of public transportation if possible.